 Skip to content

-Export modules from the BSR
+Export modules from the BSR#

-To export .proto files from the BSR, you can either:
+To export modules, you can either:

-• download and extract an archive file
+• Download and extract an archive file from the BSR.

-Export with the Buf CLI
+Export with the Buf CLI#

 The buf export command allows you to copy .proto files to your local environment from many types of sources, including the BSR, a Git repository, or a .tar file.
-From there you can inspect them or move them into other tools or legacy systems.

 $ buf export -o /path/to/directory

-You can also limit the output to a subset of the source by either excluding or including specific paths to a directory or file (multiple paths must be separated by commas):
+You can limit the output to a subset of the source by either excluding or including specific paths to a directory or file (multiple paths must be separated by commas):

 Exclude the 'geo' directory